The Politician Review: Which 3 Iconic Shows Had A Baby?

 If it weren’t for pesky things like the demands of my job or the need to sleep and eat, I would have finished all eight episodes of Netflix’s The Politician in a single day.
-Instead, I binged through the candy-colored political soap — the first result of Ryan Murphy’s landmark Netflix deal — in about two-and-half days.
-One would likely assume that means the upcoming streaming series, premiering Friday, September 27, is a perfect show.
+Instead, I binged through the candy-coloured political soap — the first result of Ryan Murphy’s landmark Netflix deal — in about two-and-half days.
+One would likely assume that means the upcoming streaming series, premiering Friday 27th September, is a perfect show.

 It’s not.